Edvin Liverić-Bassani

-Edvin Liverić-Bassani (born November 20, 1970, in Rijeka, Croatia) is a Croatian theatre, television, film actor, dancer, performer and cultural manager.
+Edvin Liverić-Bassani (born 20 November 1970) is a Croatian theatre, television, film actor, dancer, performer and cultural manager.

 Career

 Edvin Liverić-Bassani graduated from the Academy of Dramatic Arts in Zagreb in 1995 and for some time he was a member of Croatian National Theatre in Varaždin.
 In 1995 he was under recurring status in the ZKM (Zagrebačko kazalište mladih).
 From 1996 to 2005 Liverić taught "The Scene Movement" at the Academy of Dramatic Arts.

 He is a member of The Croatian Dance Institute, where he works as a selector and the personal assistant to the Festival's Art Director.
 In 2003 he worked as the Art Director for the Street Art Festival in Poreč, as well as Co-Founder of a theatre group TRAFIK with whom he created the award-winning play Hodač ("The Walker") which pays homage to Janko Polić Kamov.